Linear Model and Extensions: Ridge regression via the SVD of the covariate matrix

 I will focus on the case with $n \geq p$ and relegate the discussion of the case with $n \leq p$ to Problem \ref{hw13::compute-ridge-large-p}.
-To facilitate the presentation, I will use the SVD decomposition of the covariate matrix:
+To facilitate the presentation, I will use the singular value decomposition (SVD) of the covariate matrix: